dolezel/dolezel/README.md

 and more...

-Also I had few talkes about JS, Node or React at Salsita company:
+Also I had few talks about JS, Node or React at [Salsita](https://www.salsitasoft.com/) company:

 * https://github.com/dolezel/bb-node-performance
 * https://github.com/dolezel/bb-rxjs-react